Integrating Diffusion-based Multi-task Learning with Online Reinforcement Learning for Robust Quadruped Robot Control: Experiments

+To evaluate the language-conditioned control capability and robustness of DMLoco, we conduct two different tasks below.
+The first one is velocity-tracking tasks across four distinct gaits (trotting, bounding, pacing, and pronking) at varying velocity commands.
+In the velocity tracking task, the target v is randomly selected from the following ranges: \(v_x \in [-1.0, 1.0] \, \text{m/s}\), \(v_y \in [-0.6, 0.6] \, \text{m/s}\) , and \(\omega_z \in [-0.5, 0.5] \, \text{rad/s}\).
+The experiment is conducted in simulation with repeat of 100 times for each gait.

-To further demonstrate the improvement in robustness brought by finetuning, we evaluate the success rate of gait transitions at three different speeds: low (0 m/s), medium (0.5 m/s), and high (1 m/s).
-In the simulation, each experiment is conducted 100 times, with the target gait randomly selected to differ from the current gait during each transition.
-For real-world experiments, we test four types of gait transitions: trotting to bounding, bounding to pacing, pacing to pronking, and pronking to trotting.
+We also test the robustness of DMLoco in the gait transition task.
+This task is tested under three different speeds: 0.1 m/s, 0.5 m/s, 1.0 m/s on the real robot.
+We test four types of gait transitions: trotting to bounding, bounding to pacing, pacing to pronking, and pronking to trotting.
 Each transition type is repeated 5 times, resulting in 20 trials in total.
-The stability, calculated as the number of stable trajectories without falling divided by the total number of trials, is presented in Table \ref{gait}.

-Experimental results show that the finetuned policy significantly improves stability across all speed ranges.
-Compared to the pretrained policy, the finetuned policy improves success rates in simulation by 15\% (low speed), 23\% (medium speed), and 28\% (high speed), and by 45\% (low speed), 70\% (medium speed), and 65\% (high speed) in real-world experiments.
-These results highlight that finetuning substantially enhances DMLoco's performance during gait transitions, with notable improvements observed during high-speed motion.
-Moreover, the finetuned DMLoco demonstrates a significantly smaller sim-to-real gap, likely due to the interaction with the environment during finetuning, which exposes the model to a broader range of out-of-distribution (OOD) states and improves its generalization capabilities.
+To provide a comprehensive comparison, we select four state-of-the-art baselines: BeT \cite{bet}, DiffuseLoco \cite{diffuseloco}, WTW \cite{wtw} and Cassi \cite{cassi}.
+These baselines include imitation learning methods and multi-skill RL methods, which utilize different kinds of models and styles of rewards.